kaihowl/Test-git-perf/GIT_PERF_INTEGRATION_GAPS.md

 Use Option 2 (conditional execution) until GitHub Pages is manually configured, then remove the condition.

+**Implementation Status:**
+✅ Option 2 has been implemented in this repository's workflow and successfully prevents the failure.
+The workflow now:
+- Checks if GitHub Pages API endpoint exists
+- Shows warning messages if Pages not configured
+- Skips report generation gracefully
+- Allows all other steps (build, test, measurements) to complete successfully

 ---

 ### 4. **GAP: Unclear Output Expectations for `git perf report`**